Would you like a commercial appointment? A consultant will call you back.

 Fortunately, boosting the range in well-insulated buildings is really quite simple.
 Orange offers several solutions depending on the surface area of the building and the coverage and capacity required.

 The Network Extender is a standard solution that links your mobile with the building’s internet connection.
-It is a femto cell (a mobile mast the size of a small box) that provides 3G coverage on a single floor within a 15-metre radius, provided no concrete or metal is in the way to interfere with the signal.
+It is a femto cell (a mobile mast the size of a small box) that provides 3G and 4G coverage on a single floor within a 15 meter radius, provided no concrete or metal is in the way to interfere with the signal.

 For larger surface areas, a multi-storey office building or multiple floors, Orange analyses your situation on site and designs a bespoke solution.
 This solution is implemented using multiple femto cells, multiple antennas, a Base Transceiver Station or a repeater.
 This makes it possible to boost the range, even in +2000 m2 buildings.

 “Nowadays it is important that contractors and principals include mobile coverage in the design of their new office building in order to ensure better coverage”, says Vincent Desmarets, B2B product manager at Orange Belgium.
 The earlier you take this into account during the construction process, the better the mobile coverage you’ll obtain inside.
 This can be done as follows:

 - Install one femto cell per floor in a central location.

 - Make an ethernet port with RJ45 connector available at the installation location of the femto cell.